Les Pierres Initiatiques De Saint NicolasLes Pierres Initiatiques De Saint Nicolas

 in Compreignac

-Whenever you take it, the magic is always there.
-Some corners seem enchanted, especially around the Fadas rock, the Turtle rock or the Monkey head… So many places, so many legends…
+Whenever you walk along it, the magic is always there.
+Some corners seem enchanted, particularly around the Fadas rock, the Turtle rock or the Monkey head… So many places, so many legends…